zhuangwang93/Gemini_SOSP23/README.md

 # Artifact Evaluation of GEMINI

-This repository contains the system code and scripts that help run the experiments from our SOSP '23 GEMINI paper.
+This repository contains the system code and scripts that help run the experiments of our SOSP '23 GEMINI paper.

 ## Prerequisites